Urban Tree Canopy (UTC) Analysis

 - justify budget increases for urban forestry programs.

 *Municipal boundaries are the borders of cities or villages.
 Townships are not included unless they fall within an urban** boundary.
 For example, some of the Town of Grand Chute falls within the Green Bay urban area.
-Additionally, municipalities which incorporated since after 2014 are not included.
+Additionally, municipalities incorporated after 2014 are not included.

 **Urban areas are those lands classified by the U.S. Census Bureau as densely developed territories, based on population densities.
 Urban areas are not limited to southeast Wisconsin, Madison and Green Bay, but are present throughout the state.
 Per the Census Bureau: “Urban areas represent densely developed territory, and encompass residential, commercial and other non-residential urban land uses.
 To qualify as an urban area, the territory identified according to criteria must encompass at least 2,500 people.”